Highfivery/zero-spam-for-wordpress/readme.txt

 **Languages:** English

-Follow me on Twitter to keep up with the latest updates <a href="http://www.benmarshall.me" target="_blank">Ben Marshall</a>.
+If you have suggestions for a new add-on, feel free to email me at me@benmarshall.me.
+Want regular updates?
+Follow me on Twitter <a href="http://www.benmarshall.me" target="_blank">Ben Marshall</a>.

 == Installation ==